02-two-american-males-talking-credit-card-laptop

 Amount Owed (30%)

-Type of credit is divided into two categories: length of credit history (15%) and credit mix (10%).
-Basically, it’s better to have credit lines that are open for longer periods of time.
-Plus, a variety of credit lines can also be beneficial to your credit score (so, for instance, a mix of credit cards, store credit cards, mortgage loans, and car loans will help boost your score – if those accounts are paid on time.)
+A variety of credit lines can be beneficial to your credit score.
+So, for instance, a mix of credit cards, store credit cards, mortgage loans, and car loans will help boost your score — if those accounts are paid on time.

 New Credit (10%)

-Opening new accounts is generally a good thing, but just make sure you’re doing this in moderation.
-If you open four new credit cards in a six-month time period, for example, this could potentially lower your credit score.
+Applying for new credit (opening new accounts) is generally a good thing, but just make sure you’re doing this in moderation.
+If you open four new credit cards in a six-month period, for example, this could potentially lower your credit score.
 The key is to make changes gradually, so you don’t overextend yourself with too many accounts.